 Any actions taken should be appropriate to the nature and frequency of the complainant's contacts.
-The objective is to manage the complainant's unreasonable behaviour in order to bring the complaint to the quickest resolution, without further distractions.
+The

 Options include:

 - placing limits on the number and durations of contact with staff; - offering a restricted time slot for any necessary calls; - limit contact to one medium (telephone, email, letter etc.) - appoint one member of staff with whom the complainant can communicate; - ensure that any face-to-face contact takes place with a witness present;